DataMesh-OpenSource/MeshExpert-Live/README.md

 ### MeshExpert Apps

-The MeshExpert comes with a demo App, with which you can try.
+The MeshExpert comes with a demo App named "SolarSystemExplorer", with which you can try.

 <img src="https://github.com/DataMesh-OpenSource/MeshExpert-Live/blob/master/resources/SolarSystemExplorer-show.jpg" width="600">

 Refer to Section 1.4 "Experience Immersive MixedReality" in the documentation for instructions.
+Souce code for the demo app is [here](https://github.com/DataMesh-OpenSource/SolarSystemExplorer "SolarSystemExplorer Source Code").

 ### METoolkit